Chinese Spinach Benefits and Recipe (Yin Sai, Edible Amaranth)

-There are several versions to Chinese Spinach stir-fried with garlic recipe.
+There are several versions of Chinese Spinach stir-fried with garlic recipe.
 This version is taken from chinesefood.about.com website and is quick, easy and tasty.
-I have replaced spinach with Chinese Spinach for this version.
+I have replaced the spinach with Chinese Spinach for this version.

-It takes about 20-minutes to prepare and will serve three people.
+It takes about 20-minutes to prepare and serves three people.